 30. Snowball fight!
 Either brave the outdoors for a real snowball fight, or use this indoor version from Sew Can Do.

 31. Have fondue.
-This may be the highlight of the entire evening!
+This may be the highlight of the entire New Year’s Eve celebration for the kids!
 No fondue pot?
 Just click over to Hoosier Homemade to see how to make cupcake fondue instead!